Covert racism: Racial stereotypes

-Covert Racism within politics
+Within politics

 Covert racism within politics can be observed in various ways.
-The process begins with the demonization of certain ethnic groups by associating them with a negative aspect of society which can be called racialization.
-Politicians can then perpetuate these negative associations to promote fear of a race and in turn offer protection through policy.
+The process begins with the demonization of certain ethnic groups by associating them with a negative aspect of society, which can be called racialization.
+Politicians can then perpetuate these negative associations to promote fear of a race and, in turn, offer protection through policy.
 This strategy is not new to the 20th century and can be observed globally.
 The way in which politicians throughout history have used covert racism tactically to promote their own agenda is through media outlets.
 Covert racism in politics has also been deployed to define ethnic groups as monoliths.
 Political parties define broad-based and universal narratives to appeal to a specific racial voting block.
-Critics argue that this approach prioritizes stereotypes about the community rather than appealing to their diverse ideological background.
+Critics argue that this approach prioritizes stereotypes about the community rather than appealing to their diverse ideological backgrounds.
 Some individuals have reported feeling taken for granted by politicians because they are assumed to vote a particular way based on their race.

-Dog Whistling
+Dog whistling

 Dog whistling refers to racially coded political messaging that disparages or warns about specific social groups.
-The term derives from a physical "dog whistle"—an instrument that produces a sound undetectable to humans, but bothersome to dogs.
-Likewise, what makes a dog whistle covert is that it does not expressly state a racist idea, but a coded racial message that maintains a sense of plausible deniability.
+The term derives from a physical "dog whistle"—an instrument that produces a sound undetectable to humans but bothersome to dogs.
+Likewise, what makes a dog whistle covert is that it does not expressly state a racist idea but a coded racial message that maintains a sense of plausible deniability.
 Compared to other forms of coded racism in language, a dog whistle usually has an expressed political goal.
-Most often, it is used as a method of fear mongering to drive voter turnout or advocate for specific policies.
+Most often, it is used as a method of fearmongering to drive voter turnout or advocate for specific policies.

 "Thugs"

-One way in which politicians use covert racism is with keywords like “thugs”.
-Globally the term thugs has become synonymous with young black people with its roots coming from British rule with roots in the Hindi language where the word was used in association with “scoundrel” or “a deceiver”.
+One way in which politicians use covert racism is with keywords like "thugs".
+Globally, the term thugs has become synonymous with young black people, with its roots in the Hindi language, where the word was used in association with "scoundrel" or "a deceiver".
 The term is often used to describe a thief or deviant.
-Thugs are usually closely associated to violence, gangs and crime.
-The word gained popularity in the Black community and mainstream culture during the rise of rap in the 80s and 90s and the War on Crime.
-In the era of political dog whistles, many world leaders used the term to disparage criminals and castigate the Black community.
-Some recent examples are the usage of the word “thugs” when describing Afro-Trinidadian impoverished males in the ports of Spain, president Donald Trump describing protestors as “thugs” following the murder of George Floyd, and the British Prime Minister responding to additional protest following George Floyd by saying “Racist thuggery’, will be answered by “the force of law”.
-Other words like ghetto, hood, and sketchy are used by politicians in a similar way to represent blackness while not explicitly stating it.
+Thugs are usually closely associated with violence, gangs, and crime.
+The word gained popularity in the black community and mainstream culture during the rise of rap in the 80s and 90s and the War on Crime.
+In the era of political dog whistles, many world leaders used the term to disparage criminals and castigate the black community.
+Some recent examples are the usage of the word "thugs" when describing Afro-Trinidadian impoverished males in the ports of Spain, President Donald Trump describing protestors as "thugs" following the murder of George Floyd, and Prime Minister Boris Johnson responding to the George Floyd protests by saying "racist thuggery" will be answered by "the force of law".
+Other words like ghetto, hood, and sketchy are used by politicians in a similar way to represent blackness without explicitly stating it.